elainechan/elainechan.github.io/src/pages/2019-04-19-collecting-data-from-the-dark-web/index.md

 path: '/collecting-data-from-the-dark-web'
 date: '2019-04-19'
 title: 'Collecting Data From the Dark Web'
-tags: ['cybersecurity', 'information retrieval']
+tags: ['threat intelligence', 'information retrieval', 'natural language processing']
-excerpt: 'Cybersecurity is a broad and rich field that has spawned new professions such as threat intelligence, which seeks to prevent or mitigate damages caused by breaches.
-I looked into some of the techniques used to collect data for threat intelligence analysis.'
+excerpt: 'Data collection techniques for threat intelligence analysis.'
 ---
-In light of special counsel Robert Mueller's [report](https://www.nytimes.com/interactive/2019/04/18/us/politics/mueller-report-document.html) on a Russian campaign to sabotage the 2016 presidential election, I have looked into the topic of cybersecurity.
-This is a broad and rich field that has spawned new professions such as threat intelligence, which seeks to prevent or mitigate damages caused by breaches.
-I looked into some of the techniques used to collect data for threat intelligence analysis.
+In light of special counsel Robert Mueller's [report](https://www.nytimes.com/interactive/2019/04/18/us/politics/mueller-report-document.html) on a Russian campaign to sabotage the 2016 presidential election, cybersecurity has moved into the spotlight.
+Cybersecurity is a broad and rich field that has spawned new professions such as threat intelligence, which seeks to prevent or mitigate damages caused by hacking or breaches.

-One of the most common techniques for data collection is using a Web crawler to scrape content of underground discussion forums in the Dark Web, then analyzing the content to determine intents and probable threats.
-Here are several academic papers that present technical solutions for this information retrieval problem.
+Data collection is an important step in the threat intelligence cycle, and a common source of data is Dark Web discussion forums.
+This is an information retrieval problem that is similar to search engine indexing.
+A Web crawler is deployed to scrape content from a set of forums.
+The collected data is then consumed by sentiment analysis and/or natural language processing.
+The following is a summary of several research papers that present technical solutions for this problem.

 ## Building a Crawling Engine
 ### Surfacing Collaborated Networks in Dark Web to Find Illicit and Criminal Content ([link](https://ieeexplore.ieee.org/document/7745452))